Tue, 10 Mar 2026

 The Ozegu Community Primary School field became the epicentre of the ceremonies, as villagers, royal fathers, chiefs, in-laws, dynasties, community delegations and cultural groups lined up with gifts, dances and tributes in honour of the departed patriarch.

-The final journey to the ancestral Ilobanafor compound was marked by a regal procession attended by notable personalities, including HRH Igwe Mike Mberedeogu (Obibi I of Obibi Kingdom), Reginald Oguejifor of Obibi Kingdom, Pharm.
-Ambrose Ezeh, National Chairman of the Association of Community Pharmacists of Nigeria (ACPN), Pharm.
-Sir Bankole Aminu Ezebuilo, National Chairman of the Association of Industrial Pharmacists of Nigeria (NAIP), and Pharm.
-Maureen Nwafor, National Chairman of CPAN, among others—underscoring the late chief’s stature as a pillar of ancient institutions and modern professional networks.
+Also present were professional and institutional leaders such as HRH Igwe Mike Mberedeogu (Obibi I of Obibi Kingdom), Reginald Oguejifor of Obibi Kingdom, Pharm.
+Ambrose Ezeh, National Chairman of the Association of Community Pharmacists of Nigeria (ACPN); Pharm.
+Sir Bankole Aminu Ezebuilo, National Chairman of the Association of Industrial Pharmacists of Nigeria (NAIP); and Pharm.
+Maureen Nwafor, National Chairman of CPAN—underscoring the late chief’s stature as a bridge between ancient institutions and modern professional networks.

 Paying tribute during the ceremony, Professor Isaac Olawale Albert, founder of the Society for Peace Studies and Practice (SPSP), described Pa Ilobanafor as a man whose life embodied love, diligence and unwavering devotion to peace.